 Click “OK” on the “Word Options” dialog box to close it.

 All done!
-Word 2013 will now flag each occurrence of a single space after a period.
+Microsoft Office Word will now flag each occurrence of a single space after a period.

-As mentioned earlier, there’s no default setting that can automatically insert 2 spaces after each period (at the end of a sentence) but this trick should help users who are in the habit of writing a lot of college papers with the standard APA writing style that requires/mandates 2 spaces be inserted at the end of every sentence.
+As mentioned earlier, there’s no default setting that can automatically insert two spaces after each period (at the end of a sentence) but this trick should help users who are in the habit of writing a lot of college papers with the standard APA writing style that requires/mandates two spaces be inserted at the end of every sentence.